Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 - #3 Neurology and neurosurgery

-For more than 60 years, the integrated, multidisciplinary team at Texas Children’s Heart Center has combined cutting-edge technology with a compassionate and family-centered approach to care.
-Annually, nearly 1,000 surgeries and more than 1,300 cardiac catheterization procedures are performed in the new, state-of-the-art Lester and Sue Smith Legacy Tower, the home of Texas Children’s Heart Center, where a team-based approach brings experts in every aspect of cardiac care to the bedside.
+For more than half a century, the integrated, multidisciplinary team at Texas Children’s Heart Center has combined cutting-edge technology with a compassionate and family-centered approach to care.
+Annually, nearly 1,000 surgeries are performed and more than 28,000 patient encounters occur in the outpatient clinic.

 The destination for children with lung disease

-Offering services to treat children dealing with any breathing problem, Texas Children’s pulmonary team manages a wide range of common and rare pediatric lung disorders.
-With more than 16,000 outpatient visits annually, the hospital has numerous specialty clinics focused on severe asthma, cystic fibrosis, pulmonary hypertension, lung transplant clinic, tracheostomy and ventilator, aerodigestive multispecialty clinics, sleep disorders, and more.
+Offering services to treat children dealing with any breathing problem, the team at Texas Children’s is involved in managing a wide range of common and rare pulmonary disorders, and offers specialty clinics focused on severe asthma, cystic fibrosis, pulmonary hypertension, tracheostomy and ventilator issues, aerodigestive multispecialty clinics, sleep disorders, and more.

-The hospital’s pulmonary team offers a wide array of specialized programs.
+Texas Children’s pulmonary team offers a wide array of specialized programs.
 Texas Children’s Cystic Fibrosis (CF) Care Center is the only accredited pediatric CF center in Southeast Texas.
 Its Pulmonary Hypertension Program is one of the few programs in the U.S. dedicated to treating children; because of this, Texas Children’s has extensive experience in the diagnosis and treatment of infants, children and teens with this rare condition.
-Additionally, Texas Children's has one of the largest and most successful pediatric lung transplant programs in the world and is one of only two institutions worldwide that performs an average of 10 pediatric lung transplants each year.
-With a typical wait time of four to six months for new lungs, Texas Children’s transplants children from all areas of the United States.
+In addition, Texas Children's has one of the largest and most successful pediatric lung transplant programs in the world and is one of only two institutions worldwide that performs an average of 10 pediatric lung transplants each year.
+With a typical wait time of four to six months for new lungs, Texas Children’s has transplanted children from all areas of the United States.
 As a result of these programs and others, Texas Children’s is also one of the largest training programs of future pediatric lung specialists.

 U.S. News ranking methodology